A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the

 \section{Abstract}

-Prof. Michael Bonitz and his collaborators have made seminal contributions to the study of the uniform electron fluid and the electron-proton fluid, viz., hydrogen, in using {\it ab initio} simulations.
-These studies provide essential inputs to astrophysics as well as high-energy density physics.
-This is reflected in the contributions to this festshrift in his honour.
-The electron-proton system becomes particularly difficult for theoretical modeling when the temperature becomes comparable to the Fermi energy $E_F$, when the warm-dense matter (WDM) state of hydrogen is reached.
-In this study we briefly review the theoretical methods available for the study of WDM systems, and use the neutral-pseudo atom (NPA) method, and a classical map for quantum electrons to study fully and partially ionized hydrogen.
-It is shown that {\it both} fully and partially ionized states can independently exist at the {\it same density and temperature} in many cases.
+Prof. Bonitz and his collaborators have made seminal contributions to the study of the uniform electron fluid and the electron-proton fluid, viz., hydrogen, in using {\it ab initio} simulations. as reflected in this festschrift.
+Here we review the theoretical methods available for these systems where traditional small-parameter methods fail.
+We use the neutral-pseudo atom (NPA) method, and a classical map for quantum electrons to study hydrogen plasmas.
+We show that {\it both} fully-ionized and partially-ionized hydrogen phases can exist with the same nominal density and temperature, at pressures and temperatures of interest to planetary physics.
+The mean ionization $\bar{Z}$, pair-distribution functions, free energies, pressures and conductivities are calculated for the competing phases.
+Here $\bar{Z}$ is also a measure of the miscibility of fully ionized and un-ionized hydrogen.
 Recent studies using path-integral Monte Carlo methods, and $N$-atom Density Functional Theory (DFT) simulations have provided essential structure data including the electron-electron structure factor $S_{ee}(k)$ that enters into interpretation of X-ray Thomson scattering and other diagnostics.
-We show that these structure data can be rapidly and inexpensively evaluated, with sufficient accuracy, using classical-map schemes for fully ionized plasmas, and more generally, using one-atom (average-atom) DFT methods for partially ionized systems.
+We show that these structure data can be inexpensively evaluated using classical-map schemes for fully ionized plasmas, and more generally, using one-atom (average-atom) DFT methods for partially ionized systems.